If you have a question that are not answered here, please contact Cody at Cody@Conwaylocallygrown.com

 2. Go to the Growers Page and read the links to the CLG Core Values And Beliefs and CLG Farmer Commitments And Procedures to make sure your farm or artisanal business meets our criteria.

-3. Log in to your account, and go back to the Growers Page and click on the link “Tell us about Yourself”
+3. Log in to your account, and go back to the Growers Page and click on the “Tell us about Yourself” link at the bottom of the page.

 4. Once again, go back to the Growers Page and fill out the appropriate questionnaires.